Grab-N-Go school meals program ends July 16

 Food packages will continue to be distributed regularly on Fridays at all 41 GDOE schools, according to a press release.

-The packages include a five-day allotment of nonperishable items, milk, and fresh produce and are distributed on a first-come, first-served basis while supplies last.
+The packages include a five-day allotment of nonperishable items and milk and fresh produce, and are distributed on a first-come, first-served basis while supplies last.
 Recipients are limited to five packages per vehicle.
 All GDOE students are eligible for the program, and students may pick up meals at their designated school site.

-“We would like to acknowledge our GDOE Food & Nutrition Services Management Division, cafeteria staff, and Sodexo employees for their work ethic, support, and commitment to the department and the community,” Jon Fernandez, GDOE superintendent said.
-“They did a great job shifting their operations and helping us to support for our school kids and families during the last 18 months of this pandemic.
-They were a key part of our pandemic response.”
+"We would like to acknowledge our GDOE Food & Nutrition Services Management Division, cafeteria staff and Sodexo employees for their work ethic, support and commitment to the department and the community," said Jon Fernandez, GDOE superintendent.
+"They did a great job shifting their operations and helping us to support our school kids and families during the last 18 months of this pandemic.
+They were a key part of our pandemic response."